DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

 5. Restart DefectDojo, and you should now see a **Login with SAML** button on the login page.

-NOTE: In the case when IDP is configured to use self signed certificate, than CA needs to be specified by define environments variable REQUESTS_CA_BUNDLE that points to the path of public CA certificate.
+NOTE: In the case when IDP is configured to use self signed (private) certificate, than CA needs to be specified by define environments variable REQUESTS_CA_BUNDLE that points to the path of private CA certificate.

 ### Advanced Configuration
 The [https://github.com/IdentityPython/djangosaml2](djangosaml2) plugin has a lot of options.
 For details take a look at the [plugin